7pereza/adrians-resume/README.md

-# adrians-resume
+# Adrian's Resume

+Email: adrianjperez@lewisu.edu

- Create and publish an up to date resume for myself and hosting it on Azure.
+Goal: Create and publish an up to date resume for myself and hosting it on Azure.